jackie-dai/Vault-of-Knowledge/Skincare.md

 **Moisturize (daily):** Moisturizer to keep skin soft.
 Use a lightweight moisturizer (has botanical hyaluronic acid) for oily skin
 **Eye Care (daily):** The skin around your face is sensitive.
 Protect it from wrinkles and dark spots with eye serums **Protect (daily):** Sunscreen to protect again UV

+How to tackle anti-aging:
+Vitamin A Products (Anti-aging)
+Retinoid
+Retinal
+Retinol

+Help produce more collagen.

+Hydrating your skin